-This is a two-semester (400 hours, two days a week) field-placement experience in a professional social work setting.
-Students put into practice their generalist model, knowledge, skills, social work values, ethics, and a Reformed worldview.
-MSW social work professionals in multiple agencies, churches, schools, hospitals, nursing homes, community centers, and organizations in the West Michigan area will supervise students.
-Prerequisites: admission into the BSW program, faculty approval.
+This is a two-semester (400 hours) field-placement experience in a professional social work setting.
+Students put into practice generalist perspective knowledge, skills, social work values, and ethics with diverse and vulnerable populations.
+Students will abide by the NASW Code of Ethics during their practicum hours and examine how this aligns with a biblical, Reformed worldview.
+MSW social work professionals in multiple settings, including (but not limited to) schools, hospitals, nursing homes, community centers, and organizations will supervise students.
+Prerequisites: admission into the BSW program, SW320, SW364, and faculty approval.
 Students must take these courses concurrently with SW 445 and SW 448.
+Students may request permission from the Director of Field Practicum to complete these courses in a block placement format.